ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 #### 4.6.1 Containerization
 - **Technology**: Docker & Docker Compose
 - **Setup**:
-    - Separate Dockerfiles for backend (FastAPI) and frontend (Vue.js - using multi-stage builds for efficiency).
+    - Separate Dockerfiles for backend (FastAPI) and frontend (React - using multi-stage builds for efficiency).
     - `docker-compose.yml` for orchestrating local development environment (backend, frontend, potentially a local Supabase instance via its Docker image for testing).
 - Considerations for scalability (e.g., running multiple backend instances) and ease of deployment.